funalab/pyCellLineage/README.md

 ## GUI
-The last directory is used for GUI Analysis. pyLineage27 has been removed from the main branch
+The last directory is used for GUI Analysis.

+# Update Information and News
+pyLineage27 has been removed from the main branch.

 ## requirements